European Foundation

 Content of measure

-People in accommodation centres, where food is provided, receive a monthly pocket money of €120 a month.
+People in accommodation centres, where food is provided, receive €120 a month.
 Those living with relatives or in private apartments have the right to income support under the condition that they have no income of their own.
-An adult (or an unaccompanied minor) obtains the maximum income support of €421 a month, which is a so-called minimum income in Slovenia.
+An adult (or an unaccompanied minor) obtains the maximum income support of €421 a month.
+This is the equivalent of the so-called minimum income in Slovenia.
 It is increased by 70% for the second family adult and 30% for a child below the age of 18.
-Moreover, minors, staying in Slovenia with one parent only, receive a 30% higher support.
+Moreover, minors who are staying in Slovenia with only one parent receive 30% more support.
 For instance, an adult with two children obtains €928 a month of income support.

-Other measures in the frame of the humanitarian aid are the right to a family reunion, free legal help and information on the rights and duties.
-Ukraine refugees are allowed to enter the integration programmes which include the learning of the Slovene language.
-The government webpage offers information in Slovenian and Ukrainian languages.
-The Government Office for the Support and Integration of Migrants has to assist refugees in administrative procedures, providing support by its staff or subcontracted service providers.
+Other humanitarian measures include the right to family reunion, free legal help and information on the rights and duties.
+Ukraine refugees are allowed to enrol in integration programmes which includes education on the Slovene language.
+The government website offers information in Slovenian and Ukrainian languages.
+The Government Office for the Support and Integration of Migrants assists refugees in administrative procedures.

 Use of measure

-On 6 May 2022, about 500 Ukraine refugees are in accommodation centres, the rest stays with relatives and friends or rent private apartments.
-So far, about 6,000 Ukrainian citizens have applied for temporary protection, and 2,396 procedures are already concluded by recognising the status.
+As of 6 May 2022, about 500 Ukraine refugees were in accommodation centres.
+The rest of the refugees were staying with relatives, friends or in rented private apartments.
+So far, about 6,000 Ukrainian citizens have applied for temporary protection, and 2,396 procedures have resulted in recognised status.
 The police reported the registration of 5,728 Ukraine citizens.
 According to The Government Office for the Support and Integration of Migrants, this number is lower than the number of applications because some have already returned to Ukraine or moved to other European countries.

 Target groups